 Some baby colic remedies are a little more robust than others.
 You may want to try one baby colic remedy at a time.
 Or, take a combination approach.
 All babies are different.
 Do what works for you and your family.

-Soothing strategies you can try, include [1], [3], [22]:
+Are you wondering how to soothe a baby with colic?
+Some strategies you can try include [1], [3], [22]:

 When troubleshooting colic, you may want to try products with simethicone, a medication that helps relieve gas pain.